 2016 was a landmark year for publishers & content creators building mobile video.
 Ignoring the signs from last year is difficult.
-Top 10 publishers on Facebook averaged over 10 billion video views every month in 2016.
+The top 10 publishers on Facebook averaged over 10 billion video views every month in 2016.
 That’s greater than the reach of an average TV channel.

 Mobile has resulted in an influx of traffic to video content.
 Although Youtube still accounts for 40-70 percent of total video traffic in most mobile networks.
 Facebook now has over 500 million people watching videos every day on its platform.